nailujf7/JFinance/README.md

 Step 3) Run the application.

 ```
-Simply run from the Binaries folder the JFinance.jar.
+Simply run from the JFinance folder the JFinance.jar.
 ```